-Lack of the arch in the foot is medically described as pes planus, a common condition and usually not painful.
+Lack of the arch in the foot is medically described as pes planus — a common condition that is usually not painful.
 All of us have flat feet when we are born, and the development of the arch usually takes place during childhood.
 There are two types of flat feet: flexible and inflexible.

 HOW TO DO IT: Start out barefoot in your favorite chair and spread a small hand towel on the floor in front of you.
 Place the ball of your foot on the edge of the towel closest to you and, reaching out with your toes as far as you can, grab the towel and scrunch it back toward you, bunching it up under your foot.

-Stair Raises for Arch Strength
+2. Stair Raises for Arch Strength

 Start with your foot in a neutral position and raise up to your tiptoes, pressing down with your toes.
 When you lower, resist the urge to drop your heel too far below the stair line; that is really a calf exercise, and your focus is on your arch.

-While working the small muscles that hold the arch in place, balance strength with flexibility.
+While working the small muscles that hold the arch in place with flat feet exercises, balance strength with flexibility.
 A good way to finish your exercise is to stretch the foot by either reaching down with your hand and grabbing your toe, pulling your toes back and up while relaxing your foot or with a can-rolling exercise, which can be both a stretching exercise and a reward for sore feet.

-These exercises are meant to strengthen the muscles in the arch and help maintain healthy feet.
+Flat feet exercises are meant to strengthen the muscles in the arch and help maintain healthy feet.
 If you are feeling soreness in the arch or in the heel, you may have a problem with plantar fasciitis or heel spurs.
 Either of those conditions may require further evaluation.